s4ptarshi/genai_common/README.md

 | **C** | Fine-tuned on Synthetic Data | 0.211 |
 | **D** | Fine-tuned on Combined Data | 0.208 |

-*Note: You will need to run the final cell of the notebook to generate the chart and upload it to an image hosting service (like Imgur) to embed it here.*
 The results indicate that the base model was already quite proficient at German-to-French translation.
 Fine-tuning on either the benchmark or synthetic data alone provided a marginal improvement.
 Interestingly, combining the datasets led to a slight decrease in performance, possibly due to inconsistencies introduced by mixing real and synthetic data.

 ## **Ethical Considerations**